ethereum-optimism/superchain-ops/tasks/templates/00-default/README.md

 _TODO: choose one of the following options and delete the other._

-At this point you may resume following the signing and execution instructions in [SINGLE.md](../../../SINGLE.md).
+At this point you may resume following the signing and execution instructions in section 3.3 of [SINGLE.md](../../../SINGLE.md).

-At this point you may resume following the signing and execution instructions in [NESTED.md](../../../NESTED.md).
+At this point you may resume following the signing and execution instructions in section 3.3 of [NESTED.md](../../../NESTED.md).